 Communicating with students, their families, and caregivers looks very different during this time of remote learning.
 Here are a few tips for educators working during these unprecedented times

-Welcome to the MHVI Covid-19 Resource Digest, volume 3.
-We’re departing from our usual content for bring you resources for these times.
+Welcome to the MHVI Covid-19 Resource Digest, volume 47.
+We’re departing from our usual content to bring you resources for these times.

 Activity ideas to parents whose families are sheltering in place, social distancing, and homeschooling due to school closures amidst the COVID-19 outbreak.
 This fact sheet outlines activities families can do without supplies, in lighted or dark areas, to stay preoccupied when dealing with the stress of a major event.